Logo der Stadt Erlangen

 Diese Webseite wurde automatisch übersetzt.
 Möglicherweise enthält sie Fehler oder Ungenauigkeiten.

-Heatwaves are among the extreme weather events that are occurring more frequently as a result of advancing climate change.
-They are an increasing threat to health.
-Hot days with air temperatures above 30 degrees Celsius and tropical nights in which the air temperature
+Heat waves are among the extreme weather events that are occurring more frequently as a result of ongoing climate change.
+They pose a growing threat to human health.
+Hot days with air temperatures above 30 degrees Celsius and tropical nights, during which the

-air temperature does not fall below 20 degrees Celsius can be a great strain on the human organism.
-And they can be life-threatening in some cases.
+air temperature does not drop below 20 degrees, can place a significant strain on the human body.
+And in some cases, they can be life-threatening.

-Heat action plans serve to prevent health consequences.
-They take into account comprehensive intervention measures for health protection.
-The aim is to reduce heat and UV exposure by means of behavioral and situational prevention measures.
-The aim is to prevent heat-related illnesses and possible deaths.
+Heat action plans are designed to prevent health consequences.
+They include comprehensive intervention measures to protect public health.
+Behavioral and environmental preventive measures are intended to reduce heat and UV exposure.
+The goal is to prevent heat-related illnesses and potential deaths.

-Certain measures form the core of the heat action plan.
-They are divided into
+At the core of the heat action plan are specific measures.
+These are divided into

-• Measures that are implemented in preparation for the summer
+• measures implemented in preparation for the summer

-• Immediate measures, which are implemented in the event of a heat warning from the German Weather Service.
+• immediate measures to be implemented in the event of a heat warning from the German Weather Service.

-The "Heat Action Plan" steering group, coordinated by the Office for Sport and Health Promotion, meets twice a year.
-Once in preparation for the summer and once in the fall to adjust and evaluate the measures if necessary.
+The "Heat Action Plan" steering group, coordinated by the Office for Sports and Health Promotion, meets twice a year: once in preparation for the summer and once in the fall to adjust and evaluate the measures as needed.

-You can download the Erlangen Heat Action Plan as an accessible PDF here .
+You can download the Erlangen Heat Action Plan here as an accessible PDF.

 Baby lies on the stomach